 5. You’re Not Looking at the Data

-With analytics, you get to know more about your customers, your products, and your website.
+With analytics, you get to know a LOT more about your customers, your products, and your website.
 You get an overview of what is working on your website and what is not.
 When you are running a physical store, you can analyze the popularity by looking at the foot traffic coming through the doors.
 However, for online marketplace owner, the only way to determine the same is to look at visitor analytics & tracking.
 This will certainly assist you in formulating a better digital marketing strategy.

 As the old saying goes, "knowledge is power."
 When you are running an online business, data is your power and analytics tool provides you with that power.
 They enable you to make more informed decisions and produce the best possible results for your e-commerce store, by helping you optimize the process.